Big Cats Class

 “Writing my own way is fun but no one can understand what I wrote so they don’t want to look at my stories.
 I want to know how to write so they will look at them.”

 Every morning at BIS starts with a morning meeting.
-For the Big Cats it is an opportunity for everyone to share their ideas and understand what needs to be done.
+For the Big Cats it is an opportunity for everyone to share their ideas and understand what needs to be done for the day.
 This is written up on the board for the readers and verbally shared throughout the day.
 Plans for learning and play can elicit many fun and exciting activities for the day.
 This is also the time for “show and tell”.